benjamin-hutchings/Neural-Net-Using-NumPy/README.md

 5. **Evaluate and Test Predictions**:
     - Generate predictions and visualize them using the provided code cells.

-Alternatively you can run the code locally:
+Alternatively you can run the code locally (skip the setup stage as I have included a .zip with the dataset):

 ```bash
 git clone https://github.com/benjamin-hutchings/Neural-Net-Using-NumPy.git